-The key challenge of network sectorization lies in finding ways to efficiently divide the network is as many DMAs as possible with as few changes (which are costly) to the network as possible.
-This essentially is a version of the (np-hard) minimal k-cut problem (Kim et al. 2011).
-In the past decades, problems such as these have inspired extensive research on the application of numerical optimization techniques to aid in various aspects of DWDS design (Maier et al., 2014; Mala-

-- 40 Jetmarova et al. 2018).
-The literature contains a multitude of examples of various methods applied to achieve effective sectorization of water distribution networks (Alvisi 2015; Brentan et al. 2018; Ciaponi et al. 2016; Diao et al. 2013; Diao et al. 2016; Laucelli et al. 2017; Liu and Han; 2018; Hajebi et al. 2016; di Nardo et al. 2016; Vasilic et al. 2020; Zhang et al. 2016; Zhang et al. 2017).
+The key challenge of network sectorization lies in finding ways to efficiently divide the network in as many DMAs as possible with as few changes (which are costly) to the network as possible.
+This essentially is a version of the (nphard) minimal k-cut problem (Kim et al., 2011).
+In the past decades, problems such as these have inspired extensive research on the application of numerical optimization techniques to aid in various aspects of DWDS design (Mala-Jetmarova et al., 2018; Maier et al., 2014).
+The literature contains a multitude of examples of various methods applied to achieve effective sectorization of water distribution networks (Alvisi, 2015; Brentan et al., 2018; Ciaponi et al., 2016; Diao et al., 2013, 2016; Laucelli et al., 2017; Liu and Han, 2018; Hajebi et al., 2015; di Nardo et al., 2014; Vasilic et al., 2020; Zhang et al., 2016, 2017).
 Such techniques allow drinking water experts to explore their options in a systematic, automated way and to subsequently substantiate their choice for specific, optimal solutions.
-One particularly versatile technique that has - 45 received thorough attention in this context is that of Genetic Algorithms (GA) (Holland, 1975; Goldberg, 1989) and other members of the overarching family of evolutionary algorithms (EA).
+One particularly versatile technique that has received thorough attention in this context is that of genetic algorithms (GAs) (Holland, 1975; Goldberg, 1989) and other members of the overarching family of evolutionary algorithms (EAs).

-While EA are known to be suitable for sectorization type problems, one of their limitations is the unreasonable amount of function evaluations required to converge to an optimal solution properly (Kim et al., 2011).
-Moreover, when it comes to practical application of EA, improving their searching behaviour in terms of computational speed and quality of results
+While EAs are known to be suitable for sectorization-type problems, one of their limitations is the unreasonable amount of function evaluations required to converge to an optimal solution properly (Kim et al., 2011).
+Moreover, when it comes to practical application of EAs, improving their searching behaviour in terms of computational speed and quality of results remains an ongoing challenge (Maier et al., 2014; van Thienen et al., 2018).
+To this end, the various mechanisms of the classic genetic algorithm are commonly expanded, replaced or combined with heuristic tricks or complete heuristic algorithms to improve performance (Maier et al., 2014; Krasnogor and Smith, 2005; El-Mihoub et al., 2006; van Laarhoven et al., 2018).
+The algorithms which include these are commonly referred to as hybrid genetic algorithms (HGAs) or memetic algorithms (MAs).

-- 50 remains an ongoing challenge (Maier et al. 2014, van Thienen et al. 2018).
-To this end, the various mechanisms of the classic genetic algorithm are commonly expanded, replaced or combined with heuristic tricks or complete heuristic algorithms to improve performance (Maier et al., 2014; Krasnogor and Smith, 2005; El-Mihoub et al. 2006; van Laarhoven et al. 2018).
-The algorithms which include these are commonly referred to as Hybrid Genetic Algorithms (HGA) or Memetic Algorithms (MA). - 55 In this paper, we report two HGA techniques that have aided in the successful application of EA for sectorizing real-life DWDS of large towns in Norway and the Netherlands.
+In this paper, we report two HGA techniques that have aided in the successful application of EAs for sectorizing real-life DWDSs of large towns in Norway and the Netherlands.
 Both techniques first use graph theory algorithms to extract aspects of the network structure in a formal way.
 This information on network structure is used to guide the searching behaviour of the EA towards structures that are preferable in a DWDS according to the criteria of water utility experts.
-Making the design criteria of utility experts explicit in this way enhances trust in the technique and thereby enhances the chances of practical - 60 implementation of numerical optimization.
-Secondly, computational time required to find suitable solutions is reduced, so that practical application becomes feasible.
+Making the design criteria of utility experts explicit in this way enhances trust in the technique and thereby enhances the chances of practical implementation of numerical optimization.
+Secondly, computational time required to find suitable solutions is reduced so that practical application becomes feasible.